-- The date your Medicare coverage will end (and you must start to pay) - Why your stay isn't (or is no longer) covered - The estimated cost of the noncovered care - Your right to request that the SNF submit a claim to Medicare so you can get an official payment decision from Medicare-this type of claim is sometimes called a "demand bill" - If you request to have a claim submitted, you aren't required to pay (any coinsurance and services and supplies Medicare doesn't cover) for your SNF stay until you're informed of Medicare's decision if Medicare determines you didn't meet Medicare's criteria, you'll pay for the cost of the stay - Where you (or someone acting on your behalf) should sign to show you got the notice
+- The date your Medicare coverage will end (and you must start to pay). - Why your stay isn't (or is no longer) covered. - The estimated cost of the noncovered care. - Your right to ask the SNF to submit a claim to Medicare so that you can get an official payment decision from Medicare-this type of claim is sometimes called a "demand bill." - If you ask to have a claim submitted, you aren't required to pay (any coinsurance and services and supplies Medicare doesn't cover) for your SNF stay until you're informed of Medicare's decision.
+If Medicare determines you didn't meet Medicare's criteria, you'll pay for the cost of the stay. - Where you (or someone acting on your behalf) should sign to show you got the notice.